Antony Eastmond

-Antony Eastmond (born 22 August 1966) is a British art historian specializing in Byzantine and medieval Caucasian (Georgian and Armenian) art.
+Antony Eastmond is a British art historian specializing in Byzantine and medieval Caucasian (Georgian and Armenian) art.
 He is Leventis Professor of Byzantine Art, acting Executive Dean and Deputy Director at the Courtauld Institute of Art.

 He obtained an MA in Byzantine art at The Courtauld and a PhD in the art of medieval Georgia.
 He was research fellow and reader at the art history department at the University of Warwick between 1995 and 2004.